datopian/giftless-client/README.md

 License
 -------
-`giftless-client` is free software distributed under the terms of the MIT license.
-See [LICENSE] for details.
+Giftless Client is free software distributed under the terms of the MIT license.
+See [LICENSE](LICENSE) for details.

-`giftless-client` is (c) 2020 Datopian / Viderum Inc.
+Giftless Client is (c) 2020 Datopian / Viderum Inc.